lmpeejay/Pinpoint-Error-Manager/README.md

 /*

-Pinpoint Error Manager is new framework/library for debugging JavaScript Web Applications You simply add this library to your source code and it bisplays javascript bugs in a simple, easy to undrstand interface.
+Pinpoint Error Manager is new framework/library for debugging JavaScript Web Applications You simply add this library to your source code and it displays javascript bugs in a simple, easy to understand interface.

 Copyright 2020 by PJ Dahill